 Based on the interpreted command, the BCM or ECU sends control signals to the appropriate actuators or vehicle systems to carry out the requested action.

-While remote keyless entry systems offer numerous benefits, their design and implementation present several challenges that must be addressed.
+While Remote Keyless Entry Systems offer numerous benefits, their design and implementation present several challenges that must be addressed.

-These systems must be designed with robust encryption algorithms and authentication mechanisms to prevent unauthorized access or signal interception as well as relay station attacks etc.
+These systems must be designed with robust encryption algorithms and authentication mechanisms to prevent unauthorized access or signal interception as well as relay station attacks etc. Secure key fob development and careful design of the hardware architecture of the RKE are the first lines of defense.

 RF signals can be susceptible to interference from various sources, such as other electronic devices, building structures, or environmental factors.